Ultimate Guide to FAA’s Part 107 (14 CFR Part 107)

 The FAA released Part 107 on Tuesday, June 21, 2016.
 Part 107 provides for individuals to obtain their “Remote Pilot Certificate” which is what you need if you want to fly your drone commercially.

-Part 107 will provide a certificate as well as operating rules for drone operators who do not fall into Section 336 to operate their aircraft in the national airspace.
+Part 107 will provide a certificate as well as operating rules for drone operators who do not fall into recreational drone operations.
 The two main groups that will benefit will be the commercial drone operators and public sector operators.

 Air carrier operations.